Escher.gif (426 bytes)

 Click here for Harry Stocker story and photos

-Click here for photos and story of the
+Click here for a photograph of the Electrical Department in 1890

 Click here for information on CS John W. Mackay at Greenwich